ChooseWhy Choose This Program?

-By studying abroad, choosing 3-week intensive courses led by Goucher faculty or semester programs suited to their academic plans, Goucher computer science students gain a global perspective that enhances their course of study.
+By studying abroad, choosing three-week intensive courses led by Goucher faculty or semester programs suited to their academic plans, Goucher computer science students gain a global perspective that enhances their course of study.
 Visit the Office of International Studies for more information.

 Opportunities & Internships

 The mathematics and computer science faculty members consider well-structured internships to be essential to a student's education.
 The variety of internships that have been completed under the supervision of this department is evidence of the flexible and creative applicability of degrees in both mathematics and computer science.
 Students find internship opportunities through the Career Education Office, through faculty and staff members, or on their own.

 A detailed description of the off-campus experience is published by the Career Education Office each year and fully describes the guidelines and timetable for internships.
 Students interested in arranging an internship in mathematics or computer science should contact their individual academic advisors.

 The following are descriptions of some recent internships in mathematics and computer science: